 User experience differences

 There are also some small, but important, differences in how students will answer questions.
 For example, if they are asked to 'Match' up correct answers on the web, this will use a drag-and-drop approach; whereas on the apps, they will click once and then 'Move here' buttons will appear for them to click for a second time on where they would like to place each option.
-These differences have to occur because of the varied screen sizes and based on whether they are using a mouse pointer or a finger.
+These differences have to occur because of the varied screen sizes and based on whether the user is using a mouse pointer or a finger.
+Here's an example that shows the different presentations of the same question:

 When a student completes an activity on the apps, their score will be shown 'out of' (e.g. 4/10) whereas it will be shown as a percentage on the web (e.g. 40%).